ILIAS-eLearning/ILIAS/Services/Mail/README.md

 `\ilMailMimeTransportFactory` instance which is available in the dependency injection container (`$DIC["mail.mime.transport.factory"]`).

-A transport strategy must follow the definition of the `\ilMailMimeTransport` interface.
+A transport strategy MUST follow the definition of the `\ilMailMimeTransport` interface.
 A different transport could be globally set via `\ilMimeMail::setDefaultTransport`, or just for the next call of `Send()` by passing an instance of `\ilMailMimeTransport` as